nyu-database-design/raw-data-munging/instructions.md

 ## Instructions

+### Part 0: Decide upon a workflow
+Teams have a few different workflows they can follow.
+Real-time collaboration is highly recommended and generally far more effective than asynchronous collaboration.
+However, in cases where real-time collaboration is not possible, there are specific workflows that help asynchronous team work.

+See [how to work in groups](./how_to_work_in_groups.md) for the options.

 ### Part 1: Download the data
 NASA's [GISS Surface Temperature Analysis web site](https://data.giss.nasa.gov/gistemp/) gives an overview of the data set - they publish recordings in the change of the Earth's surface temperature going back to the year 1880.
 - The numbers do not represent actual temperature readings, but rather represent temperature *anomalies*.